-When the computer exits Sleep, the power lights turn on and your work returns to the screen.
+When the computer exits Sleep, your work returns to the screen.

 NOTE: If you have set a password to be required on exiting Sleep, you must enter your Windows password before your work returns to the screen.

 Manually initiating and exiting Hibernation (select products only)